BretFisher/multi-platform-docker-build/README.md

 //   x86_64   amd64      # all modern Intel-compatible x84 64-Bit architectures
 //   x86-64   amd64      # same
 ```

 So that's a start.
-BuildKit, which uses contained to run the containers, seems to do additional conversion, as
-you'll see in the testing below.
+But BuildKit seems to do additional conversion, as you'll see in the testing below.

+## Recommended approach for curl and wget commands in multi-platform Dockerfiles

-For now, if we wanted to have a single Dockerfile build across x86-64, ARM 64-Bit, and ARM 32-Bit, we can use BuildKit
+If we wanted to have a single Dockerfile build across (at minimum) x86-64, ARM 64-Bit, and ARM 32-Bit,
-with the `TARGETPLATFORM` argument to get a more consistent environment variable in our `RUN` commands for predictable use, but it's not perfect.
-We'll still need to convert that output to what our RUN commands need.
+we can use BuildKit with the `TARGETPLATFORM` argument to get a more consistent environment variable in our
+`RUN` commands, but it's not perfect.
+We'll still need to convert that output to what our `RUN` commands need.

 `TARGETPLATFORM` is actually the combo of `TARGETOS`/`TARGETARCH`/`TARGETVARIANT` so in some cases you could use
-those to help the situation, but as you can see below, the arm/v6 vs arm/v7 vs arm/v8 below can make all this tricky.
+those to help the situation, but as you can see below, the arm/v6 vs arm/v7 vs arm/v8 output can make all this
-`TARGETARCH` is to general, and `ARGETVARIANT` may be blank (in the case of `arm64`).
+tricky. `TARGETARCH` is to general, and `ARGETVARIANT` may be blank (in the case of `arm64`).

+So when I use `docker buildx build --platform`, what do I see inside the BuildKit environment?

-For this Dockerfile:
+Here's my results for this Dockerfile:

 ```Dockerfile
 FROM busybox